irishcoders/memory-games/README.md

 ![BT logo](assets/images/btlogo.png)

 Brain Teaser Games is a web-based application designed for users of all ages to test their knowledge of country flags and basic math calculations.
 The app currently offers two exciting games: "Flag Quiz" and "Love Math."
 It aims to provide an enjoyable and educational experience to players.
+The app was built using `html`, `css`, and `javascript`.
+The app has gone through testing and debugging stages.

 ![BT Game pages](assets/images/btgamepage.png)